What is the Speech CLI?

 - You want to integrate Speech service functionality within a specific language or platform (for example, C#, Python, C++)

 - You have complex requirements that may require advanced service requests, or developing custom behavior including response streaming

 Speech recognition - Convert speech-to-text either from audio files or directly from a microphone, or transcribe a recorded conversation.

 Speech synthesis - Convert text-to-speech using either input from text files, or input directly from the command line.
-Customize speech output characteristics using SSML configurations, and either standard or neural voices.
+Customize speech output characteristics using SSML configurations, and neural voices.